2005 Rolls-Royce Phantom has 1 trim. Select your trim to see its original equipment tire sizes and recommended tire pressure.

 How to reset tire pressure warning light for 2005 Rolls-Royce Phantom?

 To reset tire pressure monitoring system for 2005 Rolls-Royce Phantom, make sure front and rear tires are inflated to the recommended levels.
 Turn the engine on, then press and hold the tire pressure reset button located under the steering wheel on the instrument panel.
 Hold the button down until the TPMS light blinks three times, then release the button.

-What is my recommended winter tire pressure for my 2005 Rolls-Royce Phantom?
+What is recommended winter tire pressure for 2005 Rolls-Royce Phantom?